cortez24rus/3X-UI-auto-deployment/README.md

 -----

 > [!IMPORTANT]
-> This project is not intended for use in any activities that violate information protection laws or interfere with censorship mechanisms.
-We are not responsible for any legal consequences related to the use of > this script.
->
-> Please use this tool exclusively for educational purposes, to learn about network security, reverse proxy operations, and data protection.
->This repository is intended solely for educational purposes and to study the principles of reverse proxy servers and network security.
-The script demonstrates the setup of a hidden proxy server using technologies such as NGINX for reverse proxy, SSL/TLS encryption, traffic management, and attack protection.
+> This repository is intended solely for educational purposes and for studying the principles of reverse proxy servers and network security.
+The script demonstrates the setup of a proxy server using NGINX for reverse proxy, traffic management, and attack protection.
 >
 >We strongly remind you that using this tool to bypass network restrictions or censorship is illegal in certain countries that have laws regulating the use of technologies to circumvent internet restrictions.
 >